alschmut/StructBuilderMacro/README.md

     ```
 - If a class or a struct has one or more initialisers, the macro will use the first/top one
 - For structs without an initialiser, the macro makes a best guess to decide how the implicit memberwise initializer could look like.
 This best guess might fail for declarations that have not been considered during implementation of the macro
-- As of Swift 5.10 (01.08.2024) it is not possible to use the generated builders inside the SwiftUI `#Preview` closure
+- As of Swift 6.0.3 and Xcode 16.2 (01.03.2025) it is not possible to use the generated builders inside the SwiftUI `#Preview` closure

 ## Builder default values
 The list of default values is limited to the values specified in the below table.